douglascamata/cep/README.md

   response time, for example)
 4. Use an Agent to store the default source list and allow it to be changed on the fly, as necessary
+5. Add rate limiting for each of the used sources (being server friendly is always nice)